apache/pekko-http/docs/src/main/paradox/routing-dsl/index.md

 # Routing DSL

-Akka HTTP provides a flexible routing DSL for elegantly defining RESTful web services.
+Apache Pekko HTTP provides a flexible routing DSL for elegantly defining RESTful web services.
 It picks up where the @ref[low-level API](../server-side/low-level-api.md) leaves off and offers much of the higher-level functionality of typical web servers or frameworks, like deconstruction of URIs, content negotiation or static content serving.